Poxxy/TwitchListener/README.md

 # TwitchListener
-Listens in on Twitch chats and stores data into SQL Table
+Listens in on Twitch chats and stores data into SQL Table.
+Provides chat commands that give useful feedback like how many messages you have in the channel, who has the most, etc.

 # Install/Setup